cpind/mystatsmpg/README.md

 It allows to export data to csv.

 As a plus, pystatsmpg helps keeping track of goals scored each day.
-Indeed, http://statsl1mpg.over-blog.com/ reports each league day the total goals scored per players, hence the information for each day is missing. pystatsmpg help to keep track of them.
+Indeed, http://statsl1mpg.over-blog.com/ reports only the total amount of goals scored for each players at the day of publication.
+Allowing to update the data each time with the newly  publicated sheet, it allows to consolidate the data and keep track of goal for each day.

 Installation